coleifer/peewee/docs/peewee/transactions.rst

 --------------------

 :meth:`Database.transaction` opens an explicit transaction that does not nest.
-Any ``transaction()`` call inside an outer ``transaction()`` block is ignored - only the outermost transaction is active.

-Use this only when you explicitly need a flat, non-nesting transaction.
-For most cases, ``atomic()`` is the better choice.

 If an exception occurs in a wrapped block, the transaction will be rolled back.
 Otherwise the statements will be committed at the end of the wrapped block.

 .. code-block:: python